zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 Please check the tool's internal help by running `CZICheck.exe --help` and check additional documentation on the repository.

 ![CZIChecker in Action](./images/czichecker1.png)

+## Control ZEN via TCP-IP (from Napari)

+For details please check: [ZEN - TCP-IP Interface](https://github.com/zeiss-microscopy/OAD/tree/master/Interfaces/TCP-IP_interface)

+THis repo contains an example on how to control ZEN from Napari.
+It allows to start an experiment and remotely and open the CZI inside the Napari viewer

+Please check the respective code: [napari_zen_connect.py](./workshop/napari_zen_connect/napari_zen_connect.py)

+> Important: This requires that one has a real or simulated microscope controlled by ZEN that can actually execute the experiment.

 ## Create a simple arivis Cloud Module